Eddie B and the Americans at the 1984 L.A. Olympics – VeloNews.com

 Drug tests continued even after the Games closed, due to the number of track and field events during the final days.
 Eventually, Olympic medical director Tony Daly told Catlin to shut down the lab.
 He refused, and Catlin and his team eventually found 20 positive samples.
 The official tally, however, lists 11.

-In the historical record, the IOC have cleansed the ’84 Games to be a more digestible and wholesome sell for public and corporate consumption.
+In the historical record, the IOC has cleansed the ’84 Games to be a more digestible and wholesome sell for public and corporate consumption.

 Blood doping was banned by the IOC in June 1985.